jay7531/MatlabBackprojection/README.md

 - [문항 2] Create a sinogram of your photo with increasing the rotation angle (Δθ) by 1 degree (i.e., 180 angles), and show it.
 Here, implement by yourself the image rotation operation with the nearest neighbor interpolation method.

-*answer) 'the nearest neighbor interpolation method' is a fundamental technique in machine learning and optimization that involves finding the data point, or points, closest to a new, unknown point based on a defined distance metric. *
+*answer) 'the nearest neighbor interpolation method' is a fundamental technique in machine learning and optimization that involves finding the data point, or points, closest to a new, unknown point based on a defined distance metric.
+Both HW8problem2 and HW8problem2-1 are same program, which has similar flow.
+But there is main difference that *

 - [기능 3] (예: HW 제어 + 영상 처리 연계)